jigx-com/jigx-docs-examples/docs/Actions/open-scanner.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/S7_-YinLbOlXYVMqu2jN7_open-scanner-swipeableiphone13blueportrait.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/S7_-YinLbOlXYVMqu2jN7_open-scanner-swipeableiphone13blueportrait.png" size="80" width="1570" height="2932" position="center" caption="Swipe to open scanner" alt="Swipe to open scanner"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/S7_-YinLbOlXYVMqu2jN7_open-scanner-swipeableiphone13blueportrait.png" size="80" position="center" caption="Swipe to open scanner" alt="Swipe to open scanner"}
 :::

 :::VerticalSplitItem
 This example uses the open-scanner action as a swipeable property.
 We can choose the swipe direction left or right.
 After pressing the button, it accesses the camera and allows us to scan the QR code.

-**Examples:
+**Examples:**
-**See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-scanner/open-scanner-swipeable.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-actions/open-scanner/open-scanner-swipeable.jigx).
 :::
 ::::